jabarragann/volumetric_drilling/share/atracsys_config/AtracsysNotes.md

+# Notes

+## Notes:
+* Remember to `id` field to geometry files.
+The tool makers is not doing it by default.

-# Syntax to define a reference marker
+## Syntax to define a reference marker

 ```json
 {